 The Clinical Value of Peer Community

 The biggest turning point for many adolescents is realizing they are not alone in their struggles.
-Individual weekly sessions are valuable, but intensive peer-supported programs create completely different outcomes for resistant teenagers.
+Individual weekly sessions are valuable, but intensive, peer-supported programs yield markedly different outcomes for resistant teenagers.

 When this community support is integrated with professional guidance, teens with depression become significantly more receptive to the healing journey.